gjverrier/secML.github.io/src/content/post/class9.md

 </p>

 ### File structure extraction
 In this stage, files are transformed into more abstract representation (logical structure) i.e.; into a structural multimap.
-Multimap is basically a map with associations between every structural path to the set of all leafs that lie on a given path.
+Multimap is basically a map with associations between every structural path to the set of all leaves that lie on a given path.
 The concept is similar to map but you have multiple leafs as we see in path mediabox in the following figure.

 <p align="center">